Finite time/Infinite time blow-up behaviors for the inhomogeneous nonlinear Schr\"{o}dinger equation: Introduction

 We give a brief introduction of the existence and uniqueness of ground state solutions.
-The existence of the ground state was proved by Genoud-Stuart \cite{Genoud-08, Genoud-Stuart-08} in dimensions $N\geq2$, and by Genoud \cite{Genoud-10} in dimension $N = 1$.
-Uniqueness was proved in dimensions $N \geq 3$ by Yanagida \cite{Yanagida-91} (see also Genoud \cite{Genoud-08}), in dimensions $N = 2$ by Genoud \cite{Genoud-11} and in dimension $N = 1$ by Toland \cite{Toland-84}.
-To sum up, the existence and uniqueness of the ground state of \eqref{3.241} hold for $0<b <\mbox{min}\{2,N\}$ and $1 <p < 2^{\ast}$.
+The existence of the ground state was obtained by Genoud-Stuart \cite{Genoud-08, Genoud-Stuart-08} in dimensions $N\geq2$, and by Genoud \cite{Genoud-10} in dimension $N = 1$.
+Uniqueness was obtained in dimensions $N \geq 3$ by Yanagida \cite{Yanagida-91} (see also Genoud \cite{Genoud-08}), in dimensions $N = 2$ by Genoud \cite{Genoud-11} and in dimension $N = 1$ by Toland \cite{Toland-84}.